Managing Apache Kafka® topics

 To manage topics via the Apache Kafka® Admin API:

-role in the cluster. - Manage topics on behalf of this user by making requests to the Apache Kafka® Admin API.
+ACCESS_ROLE_ADMINorACCESS_ROLE_TOPIC_ADMINrole.
+Learn more about the permissions you get with each role. - Manage topics on behalf of this user by making requests to the Apache Kafka® Admin API.
 Review your favorite programming language manual for information on working with the Admin API.

 For more information about working with the Admin API and the existing limitations, see Managing topics and partitions and the Apache Kafka® documentation